While the broad contours remain the same, this post is written from Indian market perspective.

 Its very competitive in the sense that you have to continuously evolve your system.
 And while its rewarding most of the time, its also disheartening when months of hard work and research goes to drain if exchange changes its architecture, a new regulatory environment surfaces or a competitor is able to exploit a process at a rate faster than you are.
 For this reason it suits highly technical, disciplined individuals who crave autonomy and a collegiate environment of extremely capable people, while acting under a decent amount of pressure.

 Now, most of the HFT firms are pretty small in size usually lesser than 100 people.
 So, you should have a strong entrepreneurial culture and a meritocratic mindset.
-Given that your bonus is multiple of your salary, you will need to demonstrate an ability to generate revenue in order to earn that bonus.
+Given that the bonus component in total algo trading salary is a multiple of your base pay, you will need to demonstrate an ability to generate revenue in order to earn that bonus.
 The flip-side to this process is that often you will be able to “create your own role” within the firm.

 The firm might not even be hiring, but if they feel that your skills in a particular area are strong enough they may create a position for you.
 The meritocratic approach of HFT firms usually allows significant autonomy in your projects.
 Thus if you wish to work with extremely smart and capable individuals, in a self-starting environment, then HFT is probably for you.